claricevanderpaardt/TM_Project/README.md

 *Stage 2: Building the RSs*

-Model 1: Calculation of similarity scores for “book descriptions” feature - **Andrea & Anne Marijn**
+- Model 1: Calculation of similarity scores for “book descriptions” feature - **Andrea & Anne Marijn**

-Model 2: Calculation of similarity scores for “book rating” feature + implementing number of “written reviews” feature as weight to the vectors - **Tereza**
+- Model 2: Calculation of similarity scores for “book rating” feature + implementing number of “written reviews” feature as weight to the vectors - **Tereza**

-Model 3: Combination of scores for “book description” and “book rating” - **Clarice**
+- Model 3: Combination of scores for “book description” and “book rating” - **Clarice**

 *Stage 3: Comparison* - **Clarice, Andrea, Anne Marijn, Tereza**

-Our RS input: book title
+- Our RS input: book title

-Our RS output: 3 times top 3 recommended book titles (1 for each model)
+- Our RS output: 3 times top 3 recommended book titles (1 for each model)

-To-Do:

 From our RS, we collect:
 - The output’s 3 title